Interfaces

 ...

-Each interface declaration under the interfaces
+Each interface declaration under the interfaces section is a dictionary of operations.

 Operation Declaration in Node Types Interfaces